Tracer64/Homework_and_Other_Work_Done_from_Home/README.md

-# all_in_Huot_class_docs
+# This repo is for work that I've done at home.
-This is where the "Google Drive" of python docs are kept for in class activities and lessons.
+This is the repo for all homework.